top of page

 The oral cavity has the second largest and most diverse microbiota after the gut harboring over 700 species of bacteria.

-The oral cavity is constantly exposed to both inhaled and ingested microbes, with more than 700 species comprehensive of bacteria, fungi, viruses, archaea, and protozoans.
+The oral cavity is constantly exposed to inhaled and ingested microbes, with more than 700 species comprising bacteria, fungi, viruses, archaea, and protozoans.

-The Global Burden of Disease Study 2019 estimated that oral diseases affect close to 3.5 billion people worldwide.
+The Global Burden of Disease Study 2019 estimated that oral diseases affect nearly 3.5 billion people worldwide.

 Summary